Fiserv/Commerce-Hub/docs/Resources/API-Documents/Device-Management/DT-Cloud-BIN-Guide.md

 ## Step 1: Set up the Cloud BIN Service

-The POS Decision Table is setup with a range of 6-digit BINs in Merchant Configuration and Boarding.
+The POS Decision Table is setup for the Cloud BIN Service with a range of 6-digit BINs in Merchant Configuration and Boarding.

 ---